okcompute/vim-python-tests-runner/README.md

 ========================

-Python virtual environment can be configured on a per-project basis through either through a *git* option or a project configuration file.
-See documentation for more details.

-Plugin support three venv configuration methods.
+Python virtual environment can be configured on a per-project basis through three venv configuration methods.

-1. Through a configuration file `.venv` (usually located at the root of your project).
+1. A configuration file `.venv` (usually located at the root of your project).
-1. Through git configuration (`vim-python-tests-runner.xxxxx`) in your git repository
+1. A specific git configuration (`vim-python-tests-runner.venv`) in your git repository.
 1. $VIRTUALENV environment variable.

-See the plugin documentation for more all available configurations .
+See the plugin documentation for more details.

 Usage
 =====